rohitdecodes/netbridge-lan-file-sharing/README.md

-📡 NetBridge

-Local-first File Sharing, Streaming & LAN Communication Tool

-🔍 What is NetBridge?

-NetBridge is a local-first network service that enables devices to share files, stream media, and communicate over a local network (LAN) without relying on cloud platforms or continuous internet connectivity.

-It is designed to work in restricted or offline environments, and can optionally run over a VPN-based virtual LAN to extend access across distance while maintaining privacy.

-🎯 Why NetBridge Was Built

-Most modern file sharing solutions depend on:

-Uploading files to the cloud

-Internet connectivity

-Public servers and storage duplication

-NetBridge was built to explore an alternative approach:

-Direct device-to-device access

-Local networking instead of cloud dependency

-Understanding how real networks behave in practice

-The project prioritizes networking concepts and system behavior over complex application development.

-⚙️ How NetBridge Works (High-Level)

-NetBridge runs as a local server on a laptop or PC.

-Other devices (mobiles or laptops) connect using the server’s IP address and port via a browser.

-Files and media are accessed directly from the host device, without uploading to any third-party service.

-Supported Network Modes

-LAN (Wi-Fi / Hotspot / Ethernet) — works without internet

-Bluetooth PAN — limited range, learning-oriented

-VPN (ZeroTier) — virtual LAN over internet for extended distance

-The same application works across all modes without code changes.

-🌐 Networking Concepts Explored

-This project helped in understanding:

-Client–Server architecture

-IP addressing (localhost vs 192.168.x.x vs 10.x.x.x)

-Port-based services and access

-NAT limitations and why public IP exposure often fails

-VPNs as overlay (virtual) networks

-Firewall behavior and access constraints

-Local vs cloud trade-offs

-🧠 Where NetBridge Is Useful (Use Cases)
-1️⃣ Offline or Restricted Environments

-College hostels and labs

-Offices with blocked cloud services

-Areas with unstable or no internet

-2️⃣ Streaming Without File Duplication

-Watch large videos directly from another device

-Avoid downloading or copying files

-Save storage space on mobile devices

-3️⃣ Secure Local Sharing

-Files remain inside the local or private network

-No public exposure or third-party servers

-Reduced attack surface

-4️⃣ Learning & Demonstration

-Practical understanding of LAN vs VPN

-Demonstrating real-world networking constraints

-Troubleshooting connectivity issues

-🔐 VPN Mode (Optional)

-NetBridge can operate over a VPN-based virtual LAN using tools like ZeroTier.

-VPN creates a private network between devices

-Devices behave as if they are on the same Wi-Fi network

-Useful when devices are physically distant

-Note:
-VPN mode requires internet connectivity.
-LAN mode works completely offline.

-NetBridge is not intended to replace cloud platforms.

-It is different because it:

-Is local-first by design

-Supports direct streaming, not just file transfer

-Focuses on network behavior and architecture

-Works across LAN and VPN without modification

-Avoids public exposure intentionally

-🧩 Is NetBridge “Better” Than Existing Tools?

-No — and that is intentional.

-NetBridge is not better for:

-Global public sharing

-Large-scale distribution

-Cloud-based workflows

-NetBridge is better suited for:

-Local and private sharing

-Learning networking concepts

-Environments where cloud access is unnecessary or restricted

-It solves a different problem.

-⚠️ Disclaimer

-This project was built with guided assistance to understand:

-Networking fundamentals

-System behavior

-Real-world constraints

-The primary focus was networking and architecture, not advanced software development or complex coding.

-🛠 Technologies Used

-Python (Flask)

-Local Networking (LAN)

-VPN (ZeroTier)

-HTTP over private networks

-📌 Project Status

-Feature-complete for learning purposes

-No plans for public exposure or cloud hosting

-Intended as a networking / systems learning project

-🧭 Key Takeaway

-NetBridge is less about building an application and more about understanding how applications behave on real networks.

-👤 Author

-Built as a learning project focused on Networking, Cloud fundamentals, and System Design.
+# NetBridge

+## Overview
+NetBridge is a local-first networking project that enables file sharing, media streaming, and device communication over a Local Area Network (LAN) without relying on cloud platforms or continuous internet connectivity.

+The project is designed for restricted or offline environments and focuses on understanding real-world networking behavior rather than building a large-scale application.

+---

+## Problem Statement
+Most modern file-sharing and media streaming solutions depend on cloud infrastructure, internet connectivity, and public servers.
+This creates limitations in environments where internet access is restricted, unstable, or unnecessary.

+There is a need to understand how direct device-to-device communication works using local networking principles without relying on cloud services.

+---

+## Project Description
+NetBridge operates as a local server running on a host device such as a laptop or PC.
+Other devices connect to the server using the host’s IP address and port through a web browser.

+Files and media are accessed directly from the host system without uploading data to third-party platforms.
+The same application can operate across different network modes without requiring changes to the core implementation.

+The project prioritizes networking fundamentals, system behavior, and architectural understanding over feature complexity.

+---

+## Key Features
+- Local-first file sharing and media access
+- Direct device-to-device communication
+- No cloud dependency for LAN operation
+- Browser-based client access
+- Works across multiple network modes

+---

+## Supported Network Modes
+- Local Area Network (Wi-Fi, Hotspot, Ethernet)
+- Bluetooth Personal Area Network (learning-oriented)
+- VPN-based Virtual LAN using ZeroTier

+LAN mode works without internet connectivity.
+VPN mode enables remote access by creating a virtual private network.

+---

+## Networking Concepts Explored
+- Client–Server architecture
+- IP addressing and private networks
+- Port-based services
+- Network Address Translation (NAT) behavior
+- VPNs as overlay networks
+- Firewall behavior and access control
+- Local versus cloud networking trade-offs

+---

+## Use Cases
+- File sharing in offline or restricted environments
+- Media streaming without file duplication
+- Secure sharing within a private network
+- Learning and demonstration of real-world networking concepts

+---

+## Ethical Disclaimer
+This project is developed strictly for educational and learning purposes.
+It is intended to improve understanding of networking concepts and system behavior.
+All demonstrations are performed with user awareness and informed consent.
+The project follows ethical guidelines and responsible research practices.

+---

+## Technologies Used
+- Python (Flask)
+- Local Area Networking (LAN)
+- VPN-based Virtual LAN (ZeroTier)
+- HTTP over private networks

+---

+## Project Status
+- Feature-complete for learning purposes
+- No plans for public or cloud hosting
+- Intended as a networking and systems learning project

+---

+## Learning Outcomes
+- Practical understanding of LAN and VPN communication
+- Exposure to real-world networking constraints
+- Improved understanding of client-server systems
+- Awareness of local versus cloud-based architectures

+---

+## Author
+Built as a learning project focused on Networking, Cloud Fundamentals, and System Design.